Kahvedzic/Employee-Correlation-Analysis-/README.md

 * Where years <=5 & retained averages:
     'satisfaction_level'= .67, 'number_project'= 3.8, 'average_monthly_hours'= 199

 Employees who eventually left the company averaged the highest satisfaction levels, projects completed, and average hours worked monthly.
-We can safely assume other factors such as better oppertunity arose for the most productive and most satisfied employeed to eventually depart
+We can safely assume other factors such as better oppertunity arose for the most productive and most satisfied employees to eventually depart.

 Example shown below of satisfaction level shifts at the 3 and 4 year mark